NativeSummary/native_summary_ir/README.md

 # native summary IR

-1. type system is currently unused. backend uses an analysis to find the soot type.
+1. Type system is currently unused. backend uses an analysis to find the soot type.
+2. All `CallXXXMethodA/CallXXXMethodV` should be converted to non A/V varient before generate to IR.

 ### Function